 Pentecost – Trinity Sunday

 The Holy Spirit is the Comforter, the Spirit of Truth, and Giver of Life.
-This is why the Church is decorated in green and filled with living branches.
-The Life-giving Breath of God is exhaled upon us today!
+This is why the Church is decorated in green - the Life-giving Breath of God is exhaled upon us today!

-Today we resume our prayer to the Holy Spirit… ‘O Heavenly King, Comforter, the Spirit of truth, Who art everywhere present and fillest all things, Treasury of good gifts and the Giver of life: come and abide in us, and cleanse us from all impurity, and save our souls, O Good One.’
-If our lives are not showing forth those fruits of the Spirit, let us pray indeed that He would come and abide in us, and cleanse us from all impurity, and save our souls.
+I am so glad and so grateful that today we take up again the prayer to the Holy Spirit.
+It is one of the most beautiful prayers of our Church: filled with hope and light.
+‘O Heavenly King, Comforter, the Spirit of truth, Who art everywhere present and fillest all things, Treasury of good gifts and Giver of life: come and abide in us, and cleanse us from all impurity, and save our souls, O Good One.’

-During these past 50 days of Paschal joy we do not kneel or make prostrations because ‘while the Bridegroom is with us, there is no time for mourning’.
-But now, on the day of Pentecost, the Vespers service welcomes us and encourages us to once again bend our knees in prostration before God.
-There are three ‘Kneeling Prayers’ that are said… we pray for forgiveness, for the assistance of the Holy Spirit to guide us in our earthly pilgrimage, and we commemorate those who have gone before us in the faith.
+Dear brothers and sisters in Christ, during these past 50 days of Paschal joy we do not kneel or make prostrations because ‘while the Bridegroom is with us, there is no time for mourning’.
+But now the Pentecost Vespers service welcomes us and encourages us to once again bend our knees in prostration before God.
+There are three ‘Kneeling Prayers’ that are said… we pray for forgiveness, for the assistance of the Holy Spirit to guide us in our earthly pilgrimage, and we remember our mortality and commemorate those who have gone before us in the faith.